Tanndev/Maelstrom/documentation/rules.md

 - **Advanced Specialties:** Grenades, Power Armor, Zero-G, Acrobatics, Parkour, Specific Exotic Thrown Weapon
 - **General Specialties:**  Run, Jump, Dodge, Thrown Weapons, Surprise Attack

+###### Investigation
+Investigation represents a character's talent for gathering evidence, making connections between events, anding find hidden information.
+It's used to conduct research, process crime scenes, analyse forensics, searching records, and other general skills that might be used to locate information.
+Most investigation methods require access to people, databases, or other information sources.
+This can often be acquired lawfully or with proper authorization.
+But, if not, it can sometimes be obtained via [Tradecraft](#tradecraft).
+- **Common Attributes:** Intelligence, Wits, Perception
+- **Advanced Specialties:** Forensics, Missing Persons
+- **General Specialties:** Research, Computer Records, Crime Scenes

 ###### Melee
 Melee represents a character's talent in a close range fight.
 It includes both armed and unarmed combat and is used for fists, brass knuckles, swords, hammers, polearms, riot shields, and even the occasional wrench.
 - **Common Attributes:** Strength, Precision, Reflexes